breakbuidl/Swords-and-Shields/README.md

 ### Act 1 || Scene 1

 For the time being, '4 in a line' winning combination is set as default tie-breaker pattern.
 Users can play a 2-player 4x4 tic-tac-toe on the same device.
-The Play Again functionality is woking fine for a 2-player game, a little bug to be fixed the AI game!
+The Play Again functionality is woking fine for a 2-player game, a little bug to be fixed in the AI part!

 ### Act 2 || Scene 2